PerfectFit-project/CravingCuesInVR/README.md

 By default the UI is not visible.
 In both Researcher and UI instances, the key combination Left-Control + Space will open / close the UI.
 Researcher UI interaction works with a mouse.
 Participant UI also works with a gamepad controller (XBOX One controller confirmed).

 Need to specify which environment to load in the EnvironmentToPresent.json file.
 The JSON file specifies the bar scene by default.
-The naming scheme is as follows: "environmentname"\_image.png, "environmentname"\_audio.wav.
+The naming scheme is as follows: environmentname\_image.png, environmentname\_audio.wav.
 Here the "environmentname" is the name of the environment (EN), and the "\_image" and "\_audio" are the file descriptors (FD).
 The EN needs to be specified in the JSON file, and not the FD or file extensions.
 Make sure that each image file has a corresponding audio file, and both need to share exactly the EN.

 -------